hainayanda/Draftsman/README.md

 ```

 where `someView` and `otherView` are both inside `parentView`, and `someChildView` is inside `someView`
-the compatible type to be passed in fit method are:
+the compatible type to be passed in the fit method are:
 * any descendant of `UIView`
 * any descendant of `UIViewController`

-If you pass `UIViewController`, it will be automatically added `UIViewController` view as child and put the `UIViewController` as child of its current `UIViewController`.
+If you pass `UIViewController`, it will be automatically added `UIViewController` view as a child and put the `UIViewController` as a child of its current `UIViewController`.
 You could `planContent` as much as you need, it will fit all the View just like how you write it.

 ***